Anita Among: Politics

 For two parliamentary election cycles in 2007, when Bukedea District was created, and in 2011, Among lost the District Woman Representative seat to Rose Akol of the National Resistance Movement (NRM) political party.

 Among, a long-time member of the opposition Forum for Democratic Change (FDC) political party, ran in 2016 as an independent candidate.
 She won and is the incumbent MP.

 In 2020, she joined the National Resistance Movement (NRM) after falling out with her party FDC and won the party primaries.
 In the 2021 general elections, Among was one of the few legislators who was elected unopposed to join the 11th Parliament though her victory was contentious because the electoral commission blocked some of her competitors from nomination.

-In the 10th Parliament, Among served as the Vice Chairperson of the Committee on Commissions, Statutory Authorities and State Enterprises (COSASE).
+In the 10th Parliament, Among served as the vice chairperson of the Committee on Commissions, Statutory Authorities and State Enterprises (COSASE).

-Among declared her bid for the Deputy Speakership of the 11th parliament of Uganda.
+Among declared her bid for the deputy speakership of the 11th parliament of Uganda.

-Among was elected as the new Speaker of the parliament of Uganda on the March 25, 2022 replacing Jacob Oulanyah, who died in Seattle, Washington.
-In 2023, she urged members of the Ugandan National Assembly to support a new bill that would make the mere fact of identifying oneself as LGBT illegal and risk up to ten years of incarceration.
+Among was elected as the new speaker of the parliament of Uganda on March 25, 2022 replacing Jacob Oulanyah, who died in Seattle, Washington.
+In 2023, she urged members of the Ugandan National Assembly to support a new bill that would make the mere fact of identifying oneself as lesbian, gay, bisexual, transgender and queer or questioning illegal and risk up to ten years of incarceration.

+In October 2025, she was declared unopposed Woman MP for Bukedea and took the oath on 13 May 2026.

+On 16 May 2026, a joint security team raided her Kampala residence as part of an investigation into alleged corruption.
+She later announced on 17 May 2026 that she was not offering herself for the speakership race of the 12th Parliament.

+Among has been assigned as the regular member on the committee on Government Assurances and implementation, which was to be headed by Mityana Municipality MP Hon.
+Francis Zaake as the chairperson on 7 July 2026.

 International sanctions

-On 30 April 2024, the UK's Foreign Office announced personal sanctions against Anita Among and two other high Ugandan officials under its Global Anti-Corruption sanctions regime for their involvement in significant corruption, making her a subject to an asset freeze and a travel ban.
+On 30 April 2024, the UK's Foreign Office announced personal sanctions against Among and two other high-level Ugandan officials under its Global Anti-Corruption sanctions regime for their involvement in significant corruption, making her a subject to an asset freeze and a travel ban.
 On 30 May 2024, Among and several other Ugandan officials were sanctioned by the US State Department on charges of corruption.